vadhri/rust-notebook/README.md

 - actix-web-mongodb  is expected to demonstrate the usage of ..
 	- Mongo driver of rust (CRUD operations of a record.
 R2d2 polling is avoided since the connection polling is part of the mongodb rust driver.)
     - Actix web framework - CRUD APIs with db ( along with postman json )
-    - Static serving of files
+    - Static serving of files.
+    - Create user with actos for db create user request.
+    - Client CRUD API testing app based on react-admin
 - [Someday] Rocket, gRPC and warp